A single bicycle wheel is chained to a bike rack

 • If your bike is stolen when you are away from home, household contents insurance will also cover the loss provided coverage for “ordinary theft away from home” is included in the policy.

 • It is also possible to insure yourself against damage to your bike.
-At AXA, you can take out supplementary coverage for this purpose – “extended coverage for luggage, sports, and leisure equipment” – which can be especially worthwhile for expensive bikes.
+At AXA, you can take out supplementary coverage for this purpose – “All-round protection bicycles, e-bikes and sports equipment” – which can be especially worthwhile for expensive bikes.